glimr-org/glimr/README.md

 A type-safe web framework for Gleam that brings functional programming elegance and developer productivity to web development.

+If you'd like to stay updated on Glimr's development, Follow [@migueljarias](https://x.com/migueljarias) on X (that's me) for updates, behind-the-scenes stuff and overall nonsense.

 ## About Glimr

 Glimr is a Laravel-inspired web framework built for Gleam.
 It provides a delightful developer experience with type-safe routing, middleware, singletons, and more - all leveraging Gleam's functional programming paradigm.